ga4gh-discovery/ga4gh-case-discovery/example_usage/README.md

 	}
   },
   "query": {
-    "queryOperator": "AND",
+    "queryOperator": "ALL",
-    "components": [ "genomicFeature" ,
+    "components": [ "genomicFeature"
-    				"genomicFeature" ,
     			 .. ]
   }
 }